cjdelisle/cjdns/README_HR.md

 ### 6. Get in IRC

-Welcome to the network!
-You're now a network administrator.
+Dobrodošli u mrežu!
+Sada ste mrežni administrator.
 There are responsibilities which come with being a network administrator which include being available in case there is something wrong with your equipment.
 You should stay on [IRC](#community) so that people can reach you.

-## Admin interface
+## Administratorsko sučelje

 When cjdnroute is up and running, the admin interface will be available at `udp://localhost:11234` (this can be changed in the cjdroute.conf